• Home

 Ask about the Docent Program

 Friends of Topsmead is committed to offering educational opportunities in a variety of ways at Topsmead.
-Our Lecture on the Lawn series conducted each spring through early autumn, does just that.
-Experts on local wildlife, ecology, and history present a one-hour program on a range of topics.
+Our programs are conducted each spring through early autumn.
+We engage experts on local wildlife, ecology, and history to present a range of topics.
 Our Education Team arranges for the lectures, publicizes them, and then hosts them.

 Volunteer